 - Login to Steam as usual and open the Library.
-Here you would be able to download and install the games as shown screenshot.
-Click the Play button to start playing your 32-bit Seam game on Catalina.
+Here, you will find that the circle with cross marking has gone.
+Hence, you can download and install the 32-bit games as shown screenshot.

-Playing old Windows 32-bit games on macOS Catalina with CrossOver
+Using CrossOver to install and run old Windows 32-bit games and programs on macOS

 CrossOver can run almost all popular and old Windows games although we talk mainly about Steam 32-bit titles in this page.
 One may use the search function for non-steam Windows games, for example, “Alien Terminator.”
 Many of the popular titles are already supported.
 You can see the compatibility status, with a rating, within the application itself.
 If the score is four stars or above, then you can assuredly use CrossOver to play that Windows game on Catalina.